MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 The Circle, by Somerset Maughan, 1945 (still in the army).
 While on tour in Europe in this production heard the news of VJ Day.
 With (front row) Leslie Banks, Yvonne Arnaud, Cecil Trouncer (back row) , Michael Goodliffe, Noel Dyson, Max Adrian, Rosalie Crutchley and Francis Drake.
 Leslie Banks was one of Goodliffe's early mentors.
 Further photo with Rosalie Crutchley and Leslie Banks.

 Romeo and Juliet, 1946, King's Theatre Hammersmith, as Benvolio with Edna Hazell? or Daphne Newton? or this may be a still from the television production in 1947 in which case the actress is probably Rosalie Crutchley.
+The record of that production is in any event lost from the BBC Archives.

 Anthony and Cleopatra, Theatre Royal Glasgow, 1947, with Anthony Quayle on the far right